 Of the roughly 25,000 lions (an index species) remaining in the wild, 2000 live in Kenya, and Kenya is losing 100 lions per year (ref), many of the deaths due to poisoning by herders and farmers (ref).

 Family planning advocates such as Marie Stopes International have been promoting and providing traditional family planning methods in Kenya for decades.
 They obviously haven’t been enough.
 Vasectomy has never been embraced by Kenyan men.
-The no-needle technique has never been introduced and the no-scalpel technique only sparingly promoted by operators without much practice.
+Before NSVI, the no-needle technique had never been introduced and the no-scalpel technique only sparingly promoted by operators without much practice.

 Given NSVI’s experience and success in the Philippines and Haiti, Kenya seemed like an excellent third challenge.
 Dr. Ochieng was willing to come to the Philippines in February 2012 to learn how to conduct a successful vasectomy mission.
 Confident in his ability to direct a mission in his home country, he invited NSVI to Kenya.
 How could we refuse?